me-box/core-arbiter/README.md

 ###### Error

-  - 403: Update request rejected; [reason]
+  - 400/403: Update request rejected; [reason]
     - Unable to verify data due to missing public key
     - Missing parameters
     - Signature verification failed

-### Container-facing
+### Store-facing
+_(for Databox developers)_

-#### /register
+#### /store/secret

 ##### Description

-Method: POST
+Method: GET

-Registers a container allowing the arbiter to mint macaroons for the container, and for the container to verify these macaroons independently.
+Registers a store allowing the arbiter to mint macaroons for the store, and for the store to verify these macaroons independently.

+NB: Container arbiter key (see developer guide) MUST be provided as per section 7.1 of the (Hypercat 3.0 specs)[http://shop.bsigroup.com/upload/276778/PAS_212.pdf].
+Containers without proper authorization will not be able to discover certain items, or will be able to discover them but not access them.
+In the latter case, they are informed as per section 7.3.1.2 of the (Hypercat 3.0 specs)[http://shop.bsigroup.com/upload/276778/PAS_212.pdf].

 ##### Parameters

-  - token: The token assigned to a container by the CM

 ##### Response